 There are various reasons why a company may decide to issue bonus shares:

-- Alternative to paying a dividend – rather than paying out cash dividends to shareholders, a company can instead issue bonus shares.
+- Alternative to paying a dividend – rather than paying out cash dividends to shareholders, a company can issue bonus shares.
 The proportions need to remain the same.

 - Any Share Premium Account or Revaluation Reserve in the company’s balance sheet can be used to fund a bonus issue without reducing the company’s distributable reserves – which would not be the case with a dividend.